CacheFactory/stats/README.md

 A simple app that demonstrates using ROR without ActiveRecord, makes use of Sequel as its ORM and uses Angular.js to present JSON data.

 ###Setup
-You will need to create a mysql database and add its connection infor toe config/database.yml
+You will need to create a mysql database and add its connection info to config/database.yml

 ###Rake tasks
 ===